 Although short selling might seem tempting, it carries significant risks:

-- Unlimited losses: If a stock’s price keeps rising, losses could be significant.
+- Potentially large losses: If a stock’s price keeps rising, losses could be significant.

 - Short squeeze: A sudden rise in share prices could lead to rapid short covering, further increasing losses.